-If pupils arrive late to lesson then they should be welcomed, spoken to privately and asked the reason for the lateness.
+If pupils arrive late to lesson then it is reasonable to expect them to politely apologise.
+They should however be welcomed warmly, spoken to privately and asked the reason for the lateness.
 If there is no reason that the pupil can share, they will be recorded as late on the register and asked if they would like any support to arrive on time.
-The lateness can usefully be monitored.
+The lateness can be monitored and provide information around patterns of good or poor punctuality.
 Pupils have 5 minutes to move between lessons, any time past 5 minutes will be recorded as late.
-This is not a B1.

 Where persistent lateness, despite supportive measures happens, it may be appropriate for a pupil to complete a detention to make up lost time.
 Staff will contact parents so they are aware of lateness to lessons.
 This is the responsibility of the class teacher.
-Repeated instances in subject areas of lateness is the responsibility of the Curriculum Leader/Head of Department.
+Repeated instances in subject areas of lateness is the responsibility of the Curriculum Leader.

-If patterns of behaviour emerge across the school the pastoral leader usually Head of Year or Form Tutor will intervene and look to support better timekeeping of the pupil.
+If patterns of behaviour emerge across the school the pastoral leader, usually the Head of Year or Form Tutor, will intervene and look to support, for example, better timekeeping of the pupil.
 This may also lead to the child being on report but would be determined based on full understanding of the individual pupils' circumstances, e.g Young Carer, school avoider, support a home issue, dishonesty, bullying.